-About my professional activity, I was software engineer and business analyst for startups and big companies.
-Then I co-founded Cozy Cloud, a startup that built FOSS personal clouds.
+After several years working as a consultant and a developer, I co-founded Cozy Cloud, a startup that built FOSS personal clouds.
 I was the CTO of the company and grew the product and tech teams to 18 people.
 We were a remote office team and we did free open source software, so we had to manage the contributions from the community.
 I really enjoyed that experience and learned a lot from it.
 I had to leave the company for sad reasons, but the journey was unique.

 I like to share my thoughts about software development, startups and self-hosting.
 You can read them on the following medias:

 For my working activities, Rework and The Laws of Simplicity are a great source of ideas.
 With their pragmatic frameworks, they help me to deal with uncertainty and achieve goals.

 When it's about building a team or a community I dig into Turn your ship around and the chapter 6 of the ZMQ guide.
 They give good tips about making people work well together and connect their strengths.